AromaKitsune/Firefox-CSS/README.md

 * Alternative Back & Forward buttons glyphs
 * [Centered URL box text](https://github.com/MrOtherGuy/firefox-csshacks/blob/master/chrome/urlbar_centered_text.css) - Also centered when the URL box is focused
 * Outlined URL box
-* Transparent search button background
+* Transparent BG of Search Mode Switcher Button & URL Bar Label Box
 * Remove the green dot from a tab

 `*` Also part of "Chonk Vertical Tabs", so you can use only `ChonkVerticalTabs.css` if you prefer.